 What is a pump?
 Have you ever used a bicycle pump to inflate a flat tire on your bicycle?
 Well, a bicycle pump actually pushes air into your tires until they are full ─ making your bike ready to go.
 The heart is essentially a pump, but instead of air, it pushes blood through your body in blood vessels.
 Pumps can break down with use, and in thinking about the heart as a pump, it too can become clogged or break down ─ just like any other pump.
 Sometimes when we eat too many fatty foods, the heart can become clogged with fat.
 If the heart stops pumping, our body is in big trouble!

 Have you ever listened to your heartbeat through a stethoscope?
 What do you hear?
 You can distinctly hear a lub-dub sound.
 This is the sound of the valves in your heart opening and closing. ("Lub" is when the two upper chambers, or the atriums, are pumping the blood into the ventricles.
 "Dub" is when the ventricles are pumping the blood to either the lungs or the body.)
 The harder you are working (e.g., exercising), the faster your heart pumps blood through your body (because the body needs more oxygen when it is working hard).
 If you do not have a stethoscope, you can feel your pulse by pressing your fingers (do not use your thumb) against the inside of your wrist or the side of your neck.
+Refer to the associated activity The Beat Goes On to have students explore various ways to take their pulse during various activities and calculate their heart rate in beats per minute at different time intervals.
 The blood flowing through the body can be felt because every heartbeat (i.e., every time the ventricles are pumped) sends a surge of blood through the body.
 Size also affects how fast the heart beats.
 Very large mammals can have a heartbeat of 20 to 30 BPM (beats per minute) and very small animals can have heart rates exceeding 500 BPM.
 The average human heart rate is around 60-100 BPM (while at rest) ─ translating to more than 30 million beats per year and about 2.5 billion beats in a 70-year lifetime.
 That's a lot of pumping by your heart!

 Biomedical engineers work with doctors to develop mechanical hearts and valves, artificial veins, and devices to clean fat build-up on arterial walls.
 Additionally, they create devices to monitor the heart during and after surgery.
 Engineers also save lives by developing better ways of administering blood transfusions (giving a person back the blood they have lost) when someone loses a lot of blood in an injury or during surgery.
 They have also created artificial blood, which provides an alternative to a blood transfusion when real blood is either not available or there is not time to test for blood type.
 Also, engineers have developed equipment for detecting blood diseases, such as diabetes.
 In fact, new technologies are being invented almost daily.